Find a plan.

 In the early 1990s, Hawaii implemented the State Health Insurance Program (SHIP) to cover people who weren’t eligible for Medicaid.
 Then, in 1994, CMS approved Hawaii’s section 1115 Medicaid waiver (one of the first in the nation) to wrap SHIP in with Medicaid in an effort to achieve universal insurance coverage (in combination with the state’s Prepaid Health Care Act).
 The result of the waiver was the creation of Hawaii’s MED-QUEST program, which initially covered low-income women and children, but has since expanded (as of 2009) to cover nearly all of Hawaii’s Medicaid beneficiaries.
 The MED-QUEST waiver is subject to renewal every five years.

-Virtually all of the people enrolled in Hawaii’s Medicaid program are covered through managed care.
+Virtually all of the people enrolled in Hawaii’s Medicaid program are covered through managed care (Med-QUEST).
 Hawaii only uses fee-for-service Medicaid (ie, without managed care) for a handful of limited Medicaid programs.
 Hawaii Medicaid managed care members include people who are covered under Hawaii’s fully-state-funded Medicaid program, in addition to the majority of enrollees who are in regular Medicaid that’s funded partially by the state and partially by the federal government.

 In August 2017, Hawaii submitted a waiver amendment to CMS in order to gain federal approval to use Medicaid funding to provide housing services to qualified Medicaid enrollees who are homeless and also have behavioral health and/or substance abuse problems.
 That waiver request was approved in October 2020.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.